 What If I Add Extra Solar (PV) Panels

 The eligibility date is the date that the new panels are commissioned, not the day your claim is received.
 This is very important to remember, especially if you want to claim the higher rate by submitting an EPC (which must be dated prior to the commissioning date other the higher rate will be invalid).

-Export Tariff – For every unit that you contribute back the grid, you will earn 4.64 pence per kWh meaning that none of the electricity you generate is wasted.
+Export Tariff – For every unit that you contribute back the grid, you earn 4.64 pence per kWh meaning that none of the electricity you generate is wasted.
 This is the same for any technology you decide to employ to produce your renewable energy.
 Smart technology now allows you to track exactly what you have produced, so you can stay on top of exactly what you have earned.

-Feed-In Tariff Checklist
+Maintaining your Feed-In Tariff